To Stop Intrusive Thoughts

 Focus on a physical activity or creative activity.
 This will help you shift gears, activate other parts of your brain, and begin to shut down the parts of your brain responsible for the intrusive thought cycle.

-You overcome and beat intrusive thoughts!
+You can stop thoughts!
 Don't let them push you around!
 Push back with these strategies.
 Practice these strategies, don't give up, and you will defeat the intrusive thoughts.